 Much of an organisation’s planned change activity is project based so the deployment of professional contractors for a fixed period or purpose makes obvious sense.
 Agile organisations consider what other scenarios might arise as unintended consequences or unseen opportunities and how might talent be provided to deliver on these?

-4. What is your management process for contractors?
+4. What is your contractor management process?

 Agility is best achieved through the three O’s of flexible talent: Onboarding, Oversight and Oﬀboarding.
 Set out in writing clear delivery expectations (for refill or refocus assignments) at the beginning of every assignment, iron out wrinkles at this point.
 Have regular feedback sessions, drawing where possible on the contractor’s prior experience to add additional value.
 Ensure a permanent employee is appointed to track all documentation and work product and that the contractor is not leaving any gaps when they complete the assignment.